Sngine timeline App Documentation

 Important after upload

-After uploading the addon files, run the addon update script so the app settings and related backend definitions are registered correctly on your server.
+After uploading the addon files, open the update link in your browser so the app settings and related backend definitions are registered correctly on your server.

 https://your-domain.com/api-addons/update.php